Yuuzi261/Tweetcord/README.md

 | `username` | str | The username of the twitter user you want to turn off notifications for |
 | `channel` | discord.TextChannel | The channel which set to delivers notifications |

+👉 `/list users`

+- List all twitter users whose notifications are enabled on the current server

 </details>

 ## 📥Installation